Covid 19 coronavirus: NZ has just one active case, social gatherings increase to 100 guests

-New Zealand has gone a whole week with no new Covid-19 cases - and there's now just one active case in the entire country.
+Kiwis have been encouraged to enjoy a "normal" holiday weekend after seven straight days of no new Covid cases - and there is now just one active case in this country.

 The Ministry of Health confirmed that today is the seventh consecutive day with no new cases.
 And there is now just one active coronavirus case in the country - down from eight cases yesterday.